 - Use an 11–12pt font size in the body text, about 2–4pts larger for section headings, and leave a 1-inch margin around all sides of your resume for real estate agents.

 - Choose appropriate sections to put on a resume—if it isn’t relevant or helpful in landing you a real estate interview, leave it off.

 Expert Hint:Send resumes as PDFs.
 The real estate agent resume PDF format is way better than a Microsoft Word doc when it comes to how well it displays on various devices.
 Don’t send a Word resume unless the real estate job description specifically tells you to do so.

 2. Begin With a Real Estate Resume Objective or Summary

 Real estate jobs are all about closings.

 But a real estate resume is all about the opening—

 Opening statement, that is.

-The heading statement, either the resume objective or career summary, either turns the hiring manager away or compels them to continue reading.
+The heading statement, either the resume objective, career summary, or summary of qualifications either turns the hiring manager away or compels them to continue reading.

 But which opening statement do you select?